Why is cooling IT equipment important?

 Top-of-rack units cool rack equipment without the cost or burden of an aisle unit or HVAC-based solution.
 Top-of-rack mounting is ideal for enclosures 33U or lower to deliver precision cooling to installed equipment.

 Do you need network management?

 Cooling units that support network management include a network card (or allow you the option of adding one separately) for remote access via Web browser or SNMP.
 You can monitor temperatures, change settings, define threshold warnings, receive alerts, access logs and automate operation from any location.

 Remote management gives you the opportunity to identify and address potential issues before they cause downtime.

 For unattended operation, cooling units should support on/off scheduling.
 They should also automatically restart with the most recent settings after a power outage.
 The automatic restart feature ensures that IT equipment has proper cooling as soon as possible after power is restored.

 Cooling units with a network management card can monitor temperatures and humidity, and then adjust the level of cooling accordingly.
 Connecting an optional environmental sensor to the network card can provide even more accurate data.

 Is your air conditioning unit

-Air conditioning units that use R410A refrigerant are environmentally friendly.
+Air conditioning units that use refrigerant like R410A or R134A (or R290 in the European Union and the United Kingdom) are environmentally friendly.
 R410A refrigerant complies with environmental standards worldwide and does not contribute to ozone layer depletion.